opencog/atomspace/opencog/persist/sql/README.md

 it was `mycogdata`.

 IMPORTANT: MAKE SURE THERE ARE NO SPACES AT THE START OF EVERY LINE!
-           IF YOU COPY PASTE THE TEXT BELOW YOU WILL HAVE SPACES!
+           IF YOU COPY-PASTE THE TEXT BELOW YOU WILL HAVE SPACES!
            REMOVE THEM!
 OR YOU WILL ALSO GET THE ERROR ABOVE!

 ```